Karl Seebach

-Karl Seebach (June 28, 1912 in Munich – July 18, 2007 in Munich) was a German mathematician.
+Karl Seebach (28 June 1912 in Munich – 18 July 2007 in Munich) was a German mathematician.

-Seebach earned his doctorate at the University of Munich under Heinrich Tietze and Arnold Sommerfeld, in 1938.
-From 1977 to 1981, he held the Chair for Didactics of Mathematics at the University of Munich.
+Seebach earned his doctorate at the Ludwig-Maximilians-Universität München (LMU Munich) under Heinrich Tietze and Arnold Sommerfeld, in 1938.
+From 1977 to 1981, he held the Chair for Didactics of Mathematics at LMU Munich.

 Seebach was the author of many mathematics textbooks for the Gymnasium.